WildCoastSolutions/CommandLine/README.md

 using namespace Wild::CommandLine;
 using namespace std;

+// This is a simple app that adds or subtracts using
+// two numbers provided on the command line
 // Sample command line - maths.exe -a 3 -b 5 --operation add

 int main(int argc, char* argv[])
 {
-     // Setup args that this application supports, in this case the app adds or subtracts using the two numbers provided Args args({
+    // Setup args that this application supports,
+    Args args({
         // name, letter, description
         Flag("version", "v", "Display version information"),